Let me tell you a story that illustrates the shortcomings of the typical golf industry marketing strategy…

-Which brings me to the topic at hand: Golf industry marketing strategy has always revolved around logical lists of features and frequent product launches.
+Which brings me to the topic at hand: Golf industry marketing strategy has always revolved around logical feature lists and frequent product launches.
 And every launch promises a few more yards.

-But these days, only the most wonky sales reps don’t get fired up about the frequent new product launches.
+But these days, even the most wonky sales reps don’t get fired up about the frequent new product launches.

 Because in golf, truly relevant product innovation is remarkably scarce.
 And when it does come along, it triggers a race of copycats, resulting in product parity across the board.